30.4 Adjusting horizontal spacing for specific layout objects

 By default, the accidentals used for key cancellations are placed adjacent to those for key signature changes.
 This behavior can be changed by overriding the break-align-orders property of the BreakAlignment grob.

-If you look up the definition of break-align-orders in LilyPond’s Internal Reference (see the BreakAlignment grob), you get the following order in the second element:
+If you look up the definition of the break-alignment-interface in LilyPond’s Internals Reference, you get the following list of available break-align symbols:

 key-cancellation